Responsive Header

 The Problem:

 App Store reviews complained about "limited dietary options" (120+ mentions).
-Churn analysis showed vegetarians and vegans churned 2.3x faster than other customers.
+Vegetarians and vegans churned 2.3x faster than other customers.

 Results: